The brilliant Horrible Histories boat tour is a must

-The best selling book series ‘Horrible Histories’ by Terry Deary have already been brought to life with a TV series and on stage and now they’re hitting the high seas (or rather, the river).
-The hugely popular series – that shares historical facts while highlighting all the nasty bits – is a fun and engaging way for children (and their parents!) to learn.
+The best selling book series ‘Horrible Histories’ by Terry Deary have already been brought to life with a TV series and on stage by Neal Foster and now they’re hitting the high seas – or rather the Thames river.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.